Overview

 This file:

-- Connects generated scripts and assets
+- Includes references to generated scripts and assets

 Note: This file is generated automatically and should generally not be modified manually.